 The colon is made up of six layers of tissue:

 When examined under the microscope, tubulovillous adenomas are made up of cells that show an abnormal pattern of growth.
 Pathologists call this abnormal pattern of growth dysplasia.
-Dysplasia in the colon is important because it is considered a precancerous condition that can turn into a cancer over time.
+Dysplasia in the colon is important because it is considered a precancerous condition that can turn into cancer over time.

 In the colon, a margin is any tissue that was cut by the surgeon in order to remove the tubulovillous adenoma from your body.
 Many tubulovillous adenomas grow on a piece of tissue called a stalk and the adenoma is removed by cutting the stalk.
 In these cases, the margin is the part of the stalk that is cut.